tutunak/end_of_life/README.md

 # End of Life (EOL) Product Checker

 This project is a script to check and display products that have an end of life (EOL) date on or after a specified date using the End of Life API (https://endoflife.date/api).
 By default, it checks for EOL dates matching the current date.
+The output is grouped by EOL date.

 ## Features

 - Fetches all products from the API.
 - Filters products based on EOL date.
-- Displays the product name, release cycle, and EOL date for filtered products.
+- Groups the output by EOL date and displays the product name and release cycle for filtered products.
 - Allows users to specify a custom date for filtering.

 ## Dependencies